Find out more about road works as part of the West of Harrogate developments coming forward as part of Harrogate Borough Council’s Local Plan.

 What are the operating hours during construction?

 Operating hours may vary depending on the imposed planning conditions, which can be viewed via Harrogate’s planning portal.
-Furthermore, a relaxation of the construction hours has been temporarily agreed until the end of September, in line with Government guidance: conditions apply with rights reserved (see link for details).
+Furthermore, a relaxation of the construction hours has been temporarily agreed until the end of September, in line with government guidance: conditions apply with rights reserved.

 If I have further questions?